mhibatallah/RNNWavefunctions/README.md

 We also plan to support more models and architectures in the future.

-To run a VMC calculation for the task of finding the ground state energy of a certain model, it is enough to specify the following parameters in the python run file in a the folder of interest.
+To run a VMC calculation for the task of finding the ground state energy of a certain model, it is enough to specify the following parameters in the python run file in a folder of interest.

 For further questions or inquiries, please feel free to send an email to mohamed.hibat.allah@uwaterloo.ca, we would also appreciate future contributions.